Welcome to the Clinic of Traumatology.

 Our research interest is in new methods of healing damaged cartilage and replacing cartilage or bone.
 Another research focus is optimal treatment of elderly patients with osteoporosis-related bone fractures.
 To minimize length of hospital stay we are developing new and safer implants for treating these fractures.

-Each year we treat approximately 2,900 inpatients and 2,700 outpatients.
-Around 90 patients are treated for multiple trauma.
+Each year we treat approximately 3,500 inpatients and outpatients.

 On the linked pages you will find more information about some of our treatment areas.

 Please direct your treatment request to the UKE International Office.

 Access is only allowed for visitors and accompanying persons properly wearing FFP2 masks and who show:

 • No typical symptoms,